headwirecom/aem-ide-tooling-4-intellij/Readme.md

 #### Updates:

-**0.7.1**:
+**Attention**:
+The lastest build (0.7.2-beta2) has the start of the Run / Debug Connection when a project is loaded disabled due to a race condition / thread deadlock.
+This means you need to start the connection manually when you load the project.
+This means you need to start the connection manually until a fix is provided.

+**0.7.2-beta2**:
+* Disabled automatic start of the Connection due to a failure to start the run / debug connection background thread.
+**0.7.2-beta**:
+* Trying to fix some sporadic issues like ConsoleLog class not found and continuous indexing **0.7.1**:
 * Fixed an issue where the Plugin tried to connect to the repository during incremental deployment even when the connection was stopped